Healthdirect Free Australian health advice you can count on.

 • Stay at home if you are sick.

-If you are caring for someone with SARS, you will need to wear personal protective equipment (PPE), such as a gown, mask, gloves and goggles.
+If you are caring for someone with SARS, wear personal protective equipment (PPE).
+This includes wearing a gown, mask, gloves and goggles.

 Resources and support